DavidGOrtega/dvc-action/README.md

 ```

-## Metrics
+## DVC Metrics

-One of the ...
-[Dvc can help you tracking metrics](https://dvc.org/doc/command-reference/metrics).
-However dvc-action has been extended to support special metrics in the form of json.
-These metrics are available in the DVC Report as a Github check or in the Release.
+One of the things that [DVC can help you with are metrics](https://dvc.org/doc/command-reference/metrics).
+Dvc-action has been extended to support metrics in the form of json.
+Dvc metrics will be displayed in the Dvc-actin Report in the form of as a Github check or in the Dvc-action automatic release text.

 ### Common metrics
 They are not json metrics and they will be displayed as a code block